-The food safari equals a very generous lunch with architectural and historical amuse-bouche such as why are there so many painted windows in The New Town?
-Book a tour and find out why over a glamorous gin cocktail and smoked salmon.
+The food safari equals a very generous lunch with architectural and historical amuse-bouches, such as why are there so many painted windows in The New Town?
+Book a tour and find out why over a glamorous gin cocktail and smoked salmon canapé.
 Or contact Nell to book a safari to fit into your schedule.

 What you’ll experience on this tour:

-- Haggis – vegetarian or meat in a very traditional pub
+- Haggis – vegetarian or meat served with mash and peppercorn sauce in a very traditional Scottish pub

 - Wonderful Scottish ice cream made in Perthshire – with daily changing flavours – so I can’t resist!

-Windows were painted in for two reasons – one to avoid the much hated window tax and for reasons of symmetry to disguise a chimney flue, There is no better way to really experience Edinburgh like a local than on our Eat Georgian New Town Food Tour.
-And if you have any doubts haggis – check out this video
+Windows were painted for two reasons – one to avoid the much hated window tax and for reasons of symmetry, to disguise a chimney flue.
+There is no better way to really experience Edinburgh like a local than on our Eat Georgian New Town Food Tour.
+And if you have any doubts about haggis – check out this video